 It will also mean that during the day, the leaves won’t open as fully as they should.
 To achieve indirect sunlight, what you should do is place the plant just a couple of meters away from a South-facing window.

-You could also cover the window that’s providing the plant’s sunlight with a sheer curtain which will filter the light.
+You could also cover the window that’s providing the plant’s sunlight with a sheer curtain that will filter the light.
 It’s unlikely that too much sun will kill a prayer plant very quickly, but it will cause them to lose the effect of the colorful leaves which is the appeal in the first place.

 The most significant pest problem that you will have to worry about with prayer plants are spider mites.
 When you have an insect that combines spiders and mites, it kind of sounds like the worst thing ever.

-Spider mites aren’t dangerous to you at all though and in fact you probably won’t even be able to see them, but you will see the effect that they will have on the leaves of your prayer plant if you don’t take measures to keep them at bay.
+Spider mites aren’t dangerous to you at all though and in fact, you probably won’t even be able to see them, but you will see the effect that they will have on the leaves of your prayer plant if you don’t take measures to keep them at bay.

 You might see tiny black dots, or maybe white webbing on the leaves.
 It will happen generally if the leaves are dusty so it’s worth your while to regularly wipe them down with a dry cloth.
 Also, if you keep the leaves misted for humidity it should reduce the risk of mites too.